dwyl/PWA-Liveview/README.md

 - Users can still modify the stock locally
 - Changes are stored in IndexedDB
 - When back online, YJS will sync changes

-## Workbox strategy

-Thel available strategies and use cases:

-* `CacheFirst` is best for static assets: fonts, images.
-It checks cahce first.
-Only makes network request if resource isn't in cache

-* `NetworkFirst` is best for API calls, dynamic content.
-It tries network request first, and falls back to cached content if network fails/times out.
-It prioritizes fresh content with offline fallback

-* `StaleWhileRevalidate`.
-It serves cached version immediately (if available).
-It updates cache in background for next time.
-It is best for: News feeds, social media content, frequently updated content Balances speed with content freshness

-* `NetworkOnly`.
-It never uses cache, always fetches from network.
-You need real-time data accuracy

-* `CacheOnly`.
-Only serves from cache, never makes network requests

-Each strategy can be configured with additional options:

-- `cacheName`: Identify different caches
-- `expiration`: Control cache size and age
-- `networkTimeoutSeconds`: Timeout for network requests
-- `matchOptions`: Fine-tune cache matching
-- `plugins`: Add custom caching behaviors

 ### needRefresh and offLineReady